Skip to main content

 A collage of Automotive Leaders receiving certificates and a woman speaking at a podium highlights excellence at a Northwood University event.

-Northwood University Celebrates Automobile Dealer Education Honorees and Barbara Cox Woman of the Year Celebrated During NADA Show 2026
+Northwood University Celebrates Automobile Dealer Education Honorees and Barbara Cox Woman of the Year During NADA Show 2026

-Northwood University celebrated three automotive industry leaders whose careers exemplify ethical leadership, earned success, and a commitment to developing people during the 2026 Dealer Education Awards Breakfast, held Feb.
+Northwood University celebrated four automotive industry leaders whose careers exemplify ethical leadership, earned success, and a commitment to developing people during the 2026 Dealer Education Awards Breakfast, held Feb.
 5 in conjunction with the National Automobile Dealers Association (NADA) Show.

 Established in 1972, Northwood’s Dealer Education Awards recognize industry professionals who demonstrate that lasting success is built through ethical leadership, mentorship, and talent cultivation.
 Honorees are selected not only for professional achievement, but for the influence they have on their teams, communities, and the future of the automotive industry.